Chimni Launches SEIS Fundraise

 Why Are You Splitting the SEIS and EIS Fundraising?

-The current valuation of Chimni for the SEIS raise is based on a standard low-ball approach for valuing early start-ups where market value can be unclear.
+As described above, the current valuation of Chimni for the SEIS raise is based on a standard low-ball approach for valuing early start-ups where market value can be unclear.
 This is to the advantage of the SEIS investors but we believe that, with the launch of the first product in the property market, we can offer a more rational valuation of Chimni’s potential.
-It is expected that this will be much greater than the current valuation.
-We want to deliver the SEIS investors an uplift in the value of their investment at the next fundraise, and they will also be given the first opportunity in the EIS round.
+It is expected that this will be much greater than the current valuation, allowing us to deliver the SEIS investors an uplift in the value of their investment at the next fundraise (what is termed an 'up round').

 What Will This Tranche of Funding Be Used For?